jesseburstrom/client_system/README.md

 void languagesSetup() {
     _hello["Swedish"] = "Hej";

-    ... more translations
 }

-In the widget that displays the word it is clearly seen it translated text by the _ ending : hello_
+In the widget that displays the word it is clearly seen it is translated text by the _ ending : hello_

 ## Page handling